sncz1007/dummyflights/replit.md

 - **Amadeus Flight API**: Primary flight search system using Amadeus Test API for real flight data with realistic pricing and availability.
 Supports one-way and round-trip searches across all airline partners and destinations.
   - **Environment**: Currently using Test environment (test.api.amadeus.com) for development and testing
   - **Fallback**: If Amadeus API fails or credentials are not configured, system automatically falls back to simulated flight data
-- **Flight Simulator (Fallback)**: Provides comprehensive flight simulation for 150+ realistic routes when Amadeus is unavailable, based on 2025 airline operations and market pricing, applying a 40% discount.
+- **Flight Simulator (Fallback)**: Provides comprehensive flight simulation for 150+ realistic routes when Amadeus is unavailable, based on 2025 airline operations and realistic market pricing.
   - **Russia (Moscow)**: Alaska Airlines operates bidirectional flights to/from Moscow Sheremetyevo (SVO) from both East Coast (JFK, BOS, PHL, MIA) and West Coast (LAX, SFO, SEA) origins.
   - **Asia (Japan & South Korea)**: American Airlines and Hawaiian Airlines operate flights to Tokyo (NRT, HND) and Seoul (ICN) from both East Coast (JFK) and West Coast (LAX) origins.
 - **Airport Data API**: Accessible via `/api/airports/search` for 199 international airports loaded from CSV.